microsoft/BotBuilder-Samples/samples/javascript_nodejs/84.bot-authentication-certificate/README.md

     - MicrosoftAppId: App Id of your bot (gathered from the [Setup a Bot][#TrySample] step).
     - CertificateThumbprint: Thumbprint of the certificate uploaded to the app registration.
     - MicrosoftAppTenantId: Tenant Id to which your bot belongs (optional for MultiTenant apps).
+    - MicrosoftAppType: Type of the App (optional for MultiTenant apps).

   2. Intall and configure [OpenSSL](https://www.openssl.org/source/) with the latest version
     - Download the latest version source and add the folder to the [environment variables](https://www.java.com/en/download/help/path.html) path.